 1. Carbon Steel

 Carbon steel is an iron alloy that has less than 10.5% alloying elements.
 Carbon steel grades that work well with shell molding include: C20, C25, C30, and C45.
-The benefit of shell molding carbon steel is that it is very machinable and resists wear.
+The benefit of shell molding carbon steel is that it is highly machinable and resistant to wear.
 It is also ferromagnetic and highly recyclable.
 However, carbon steel is more susceptible to corrosion than other forms of steel.

 2. Stainless Steel

 Stainless steel contains at least 10.5% chromium.
-Cast stainless steel can come in several varieties: ferritic, martensitic, austenitic, precipitation-hardened, and duplex stainless steel.
+Cast stainless steel can be classified into several varieties, including ferritic, martensitic, austenitic, precipitation-hardened, and duplex stainless steels.
 Stainless steel alloys are more brittle and exhibit less tensile strength than carbon steel, but they’re very corrosion-resistant and durable.

 3. Aluminum Alloys

-Cast aluminum alloys include: ASTM A356, ASTM A413, and ASTM 360.
+Cast aluminum alloys include: ASTM A356, ASTM A413, and ASTM A360.
 They may be used in place of steel if weight is a bigger concern than strength.
-Aluminum also has great conductivity.
-However, it is not as strong as steel and is considered less sustainable because the refining process creates more greenhouse gasses.
+Aluminum also has excellent conductivity.
+However, it is not as strong as steel and is considered less sustainable because the refining process creates more greenhouse gases.

 4. Alloy Steel